pypa/pip/docs/html/user_guide.rst

 more strict in the package versions it installs when a users runs a ``pip install`` command.

-This new behaviour means that pip works harder to find out which version of a package is a good candidate to install.
-It reduces the risk that installing a new package will accidentally break an existing installed package, and so reducing the risk of your environment gets messed up.

 Pip needs to backtrack because initially, it doesn't have all the information it needs to work out the correct set of packages.
 This is because package indexes don't provide full package dependency information before you have downloaded the package.

+This new resolver behaviour means that pip works harder to find out which version of a package is a good candidate to install.
+It reduces the risk that installing a new package will accidentally break an existing installed package, and so reducing the risk of your environment gets messed up.

 What does this behaviour look like?
 -----------------------------------

-Right now backtracking looks like this:
+Right now backtracking behaviour looks like this:

 ::